SeanSong459/PetNZ-dockerized/README.md

 This project is part of Mission 6 in Mission Ready's Advanced Software Development course.

-The aim for the project was to enhance the user experience on the PetNZ website (https://www.pet.co.nz/).
+The aim for the project was to enhance the user experience on PetNZ website (https://www.pet.co.nz/).
 Collaborated with two UX designers, we applied agile methodology with daily standup meetings.
 Base on the Figma prototype redesigned by my designer partners, I completed the coding challenge in a week.

 __Highlight__
 - React frontend